THE IMPORTANCE OF Quantity Surveying

 During that time, the clients will just give out blueprints, specifications and contract documents as basis for the bid proposal.
 Shortlisted bidders are usually given four weeks to bid until somebody would request for a submittal extension.
 During this bid period, the contractors would follow their own formats and approach as to how the bid will be submitted.
 The result was a mix of lengthy proposal reviews, countless qualifications, gray areas and a myriad of change orders later on.
 Worse, you might just win by simply missing out some items.
 Owners put up the project for bidding to know how much the project cost is.

 That was the era before Quantity Surveying (QS) became a norm in most real estate developers’ operations.
-QS puts order in the convoluted procurement process.
+Quantity Surveying puts order in the convoluted procurement process.
 Today, the project owner already understands the cost of the project even before the architect and designers are hired.
 Concepts and schemes can now be converted into factual numbers that will help the owner determine the feasibility of the project.
 This lets the owner prepare for the project’s financial goals at the onset.

 - Missed out items are considered inclusive since the project was a lump sum contract.
 Bad news for the contractor when substantial items are missed out.